 Recently, I was asked what was the first Civil War firearm I had owned.
-I really had to scratch my head and think on it, not because of how many I have owned (just a handful, really), but rather, because my interest goes back to the very first of military fascinations I had.
+I really had to scratch my head and think on it, not because of how many I have owned (just a handful, really), but rather, because my interest in them goes back to the very first of military fascinations I had as a young boy.

 PLAYING CIVIL WAR